InferDPT: Privacy-Preserving Inference for Closed-box Large Language Model: Experiments

-\textbf{Embedding inversion attack~\cite{qu2021natural}.} Propounded by Qu et al., this attack computes the distance between the embedding of each token in the perturbed document and the embeddings of other words in the vocabulary, returning the proximate top \(K\) tokens as the attack outcome.
-For the vocabulary, we deployed the word vector compilations of the differential privacy algorithms inherent in each scheme.
+\textit{Embedding inversion attack}~\cite{qu2021natural} computes the distance between the embedding of each token in the perturbed document and the embeddings of other tokens in the vocabulary, returning top $K$ tokens with the closest Euclidean distance.
+The privacy protection level is defined as $ 1 - r\!_{{ats}}$.

-Experiments were conducted under the conditions of top \(K=250\) and \(500\).
-Figures~\ref{fig:KNN250} and~\ref{fig:KNN500} illustrate that, under both conditions, SANTEXT+ and CUSTEXT+ are susceptible to embedding inversion attacks, indicating a relatively lower level of privacy protection.
-Even at \(\epsilon=0.01\), these methods could only provide privacy protection for over 40\% of the original documents.
-As the top \(K\) changes from \(250\) to \(500\), the privacy protection capability of SANTEXT+ and CUSTEXT+ remains largely unchanged.
-On the other hand, RANTEXT, benefiting from its random token adjacency design, prevents attackers from utilizing adjacency information for successful attacks, thus demonstrating a stronger privacy protection capability under this attack.
+Experiments were conducted under the conditions of top $K=1$ and $10$.~\autoref{fig:KNN250} illustrates that, under both conditions, SANTEXT+ and CUSTEXT+ are susceptible to embedding inversion attacks, indicating a relatively lower level of privacy protection.
+Even at $\epsilon=0.01$, these methods could only provide privacy protection for over 40\% of the original documents.
+As the top $K$ changes from $1$ to $10$, the privacy protection level of SANTEXT+ and CUSTEXT+ remains largely unchanged.
+On the other hand, RANTEXT benefits from its design of the \textit{random adjacency list} (generally larger than that in CUSTEXT+) and the perturbation on each token, preventing attackers from successfully reconstructing raw tokens.